jyothish-ram/jyothish-ram/README.md

 📫 Check out my [PortFolio](https://jyothish-ram.me)

-⚡<!-- FUNFACT --> Fun fact: Wyoming was the first state to give women the right to vote in 1869.
+⚡<!-- FUNFACT --> Fun fact: Wearing headphones for just an hour will increase the bacteria in your ear by 700 times.

 </div>